SamuelmsWong-zz/UncertaintyPropogationEquation/README.md

 # UncertaintyPropogationEquation
-A verilog source for a unit that applies the first-order uncertainty propogation equation to 16-bit inputs.
+A set of verilog source files for a unit that applies the first-order uncertainty propogation equation to 16-bit inputs.

+This README is more or less a log of what I've done.

 UPU: Uncertainty Propogation Unit